 Chinese Napa Cabbage Salad with a Crunchy Topping

 - 1 large head crinkly Chinese cabbage aka Napa cabbage thinly sliced

 - 5-6 green onions sliced thin

-- 2 Tablespoons Stevia sugar blend or 1/4 cup of sugar
+- 2 Tablespoons Stevia Blend to equal ¼ cup of sugar

 - 1 Tablespoon soy sauce or coconut aminos